 The JUPITER Cable System is scheduled to be ready for service by early 2020.

-The FASTER consortium is comprised of China Mobile International, China Telecom Global, Global Transit, Google, KDDI and SingTel.
+The FASTER consortium is comprised of China Mobile International, China Telecom Global, Global Transit (Time dotCom), Google, KDDI and SingTel.

-The total investment for the FASTER cable system is estimated to be approximately USD $300 million.
+The total investment for the FASTER cable system is estimated to be approximately USD $300 million, supplied by NEC.

 FASTER cable system has been ready-for-service during as of June 30, 2016.